briankimstudio/curriculum/intro_data_science_lis.md

 ## Course description

-This course emphasizes identifying numerous challenges for both academics and practitioners in a digital era.
-In particular, as the volume of data generated from various entities increases, data processing applications' complexity increases exponentially.
-Therefore, it is crucial to address how to effectively utilize the concept of data science to solve these newly created challenges in variety of business applications.
+This course emphasizes identifying numerous challenges in analyzing data for both academics and practitioners.
+In a digital era, researchers and practitioners face numerous challenges in analyzing data.
+In particular, the volume, variety, and velocity of data have already exceeded the capacity of traditional data analytics methods.
+Therefore, it is imperative to find ways to leverage data science to solve these newly created challenges so that data-driven decisions can be made more effectively.

 ## Learning objectives

-1. To identify newly created business challenges in a digital era
+1. To identify newly created challenges in in analyzing data
-2. Understand the unique advantages of data science
+2. To understand the unique advantages and in-depth knowledge of data science
-3. Grasp currents trends of data science in a business environment
+3. To grasp currents trends in data science and examine them in the context of machine learning
-4. Apply concepts and skills to real-world business problems
+4. To cultivate insights to formulate novel research questions
-5.
+5. To provide students with real-world exposure and then apply concepts and skills to real-world problems.

 ## Prerequisites